elliottslaughter/integrity-checker/README.md

 that if something were to happen, it would be relatively straightforward to recover the contained metadata.

+## Install

+For users running macOS or Linux on x86(-64), run:

+    cargo install integrity-checker --features=asm

+Other users run:

+    cargo install integrity-checker

+The `asm` feature enables an optimization in the `sha2` crate which makes the SHA2 hash implementation faster.

 ## Format

 See the [format description](FORMAT.md).